Trackunit/developer-hub/guides/sdk-docs/getting-started/creating-a-new-extension.md

 parentDocSlug: getting-started
 ---

-Once you have created the Iris App, you will need to create an extension and connect it to the app.
+Once you have created the IrisX App, you will need to create an extension and connect it to the app.
 An extension is either a hook in to a certain place in the Manager UI or a report.

 ### 1. Create your first extension